sam0jones0/SugarSentry/task_history.md

 Flexible architecture allowing different implementations No direct ArduinoJson dependencies in business logic The implementation follows the target architecture diagram exactly, with DexcomClient using IHttpClient for network operations and IGlucoseReadingParser for parsing, which in turn uses IJsonParser for low-level JSON operations.

+Tests have been written... just need to verify
 ```